zuozhenggh/learning-library/data-management-library/goldengate/monitor-oggmp-em/create-em-mp-image/create-em-mp-image.md

 # Monitor the Oracle GoldenGate Marketplace Instance on Oracle Enterprise Manager

 ## Introduction
-This lab describes how to Monitor the GoldenGate Marketplace Instance (Classic and Microservices) using the Oracle Enterprise Manager Marketplace Instance.
+This lab describes how to Monitor the GoldenGate Marketplace instance (Classic and Microservices) using the Oracle Enterprise Manager Marketplace instance.

 It describes how to open the Oracle GoldenGate Services ports from the Oracle Cloud Infrastructure (OCI) console, open the proxy ports on Oracle GoldenGate Microservices Marketplace instance, and discover and monitor the Oracle GoldenGate instances on Oracle Enterprise Manager on Marketplace.